mfrankz/RGT-PoBS/README.md

   ylab("Within Sum of Squares")
 ```
 <img src="https://github.com/mfrankz/RGT-PoBS/blob/main/cluster_number.png" width="600">
-Based on this plot, and other considerations outlined in a more thorough [analysis](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.837654/full) , we selected 5 as our cluster number.
+Based on this plot, and other [considerations](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.837654/full) , we selected 5 as our cluster number.

 We can now create the 5 clusters and plot a quick PCA
 ```